Skip to main content

 Can You Combine Ibuprofen and Acetaminophen?

 Ibuprofen and acetaminophen both target pain, but they work in different ways.
 If both medications are different, does that mean they can be combined?
 The good news is that an FDA-approved medication that combines both ibuprofen and acetaminophen already exists.
-Learn if both ibuprofen and acetaminophen can be taken together and how Advil Dual Action is the only over-the-counter medication that combines both.
+Learn if both ibuprofen and acetaminophen can be taken together and how Advil Dual Action is an over-the-counter medication that combines both.

 What Is Ibuprofen?